 For fun, I built a virtual home in AlphaWorld in January 1996.
 It is located at 10S 15W on the world named AlphaWorld in Active Worlds.
 You can see more pictures of my virtual home!

-Unfortunately at the time of writing, Active Worlds does not yet support 3Dfx graphics, so I have been visiting it less often since I purchased 3Dfx hardware for my PC.
-Active Worlds is a true 3D graphics environment, so it has hefty system requirements.
-The framerate in Active Worlds is still much lower than in videogames like Quake.
-It barely runs on a 486-100Mhz with 16 megabytes RAM and a 9600bps modem, and you pratically need at least a Pentium 166Mhz with 32 megabytes RAM and a 56Kbps modem.
+Being Active Worlds as a 3D graphics environment, it had hefty system requirements.
+It barely ran on a 486-100Mhz with 16 megabytes RAM and a 9600bps modem, and back in those days, you really needed at least a Pentium 166Mhz with 32 megabytes RAM and a 56Kbps modem.
 But it's still worth a try!